Improved Distributed $\Delta$-Coloring: Randomized -Coloring (Theorem and ) Randomized Delta-Coloring ((Theorem and ))

 \begin{lemma} Let $u$ be a node such that there is an unmarked, unselected path from $u$ to $v$.
-Then $u$ or its child $u'$ becomes a \Tnode of $v$ with a constant probability. \end{lemma} Note that the following analysis is done for $b = 12$.
+Then $u$ or its child $u'$ become a \Tnode of $v$ with a constant probability. \end{lemma} Note that the following analysis is done for $b = 15$.
 For $\Delta \geq 4$ we could equally well use $b = 6$ to optimize the constants.

-\begin{proof}[Proof Sketch] A node $u$ can become a \Tnode to node $v$ if it has two non-adjacent neighbors that are also not on the path from $u$ to $v$.
-Assume first that this is the case.
+\begin{proof} Let $u$ be a node such that there is an unmarked, unselected path from $v$ to $u$.
+In the following we consider the $2$-hop neighborhood of $u$ including marked nodes and naturally extend the BFS-tree from $v$ to $u$ for $2$ hops to $u$'s $2$-hop neighborhood.
+We make a case distinction depending on how the children of $u$ in this BFS tree are connected.

-The children of $u$ form at least two distinct cliques (including single nodes).
-There are $\Delta-1$ pairs that include the parent of $u$ and at least $\Delta-2$ pairs that do not.
-Therefore if $u$ can become a \Tnode of $v$ and if it is selected it becomes one with probability at least $1/3$.
-Node $u$ succeeds with probability at least $p' = (p/3)(1-p)^{\Delta^{12}} = \Theta(1)$, since $\Delta=O(1)$.
-Now if the children of $u$ form a clique, $u$ cannot become a \Tnode of $v$.
-Its children must have a successor in the BFS tree, and therefore can become a \Tnode for $v$.
+\textit{Case 1, the children of $u$ do not form a clique:} The children of $u$ form at least two distinct cliques (including single nodes).
+Among all pairs of non-adjacent neighbors of $u$ there are at most $\Delta-1$ pairs that include the parent of $u$ and at least $\Delta-2$ pairs that do not include the parent of $u$.
+Therefore, if $u$ is selected and does not back off due to another node being selected in distance at most $b$, it actually chooses a non-adjacent pair of neighbors that does not contain its parent, i.e., that does not block the uncolored path to $v$, with probability at least $(\Delta-2)/(\Delta-2+\Delta-1)\geq 1/3$.
+Thus node $u$ becomes a \Tnode for $v$ with probability at least $p' = (p/3)(1-p)^{\Delta^{15}} = \Theta(1)$, since $\Delta=O(1)$.

+\textit{Case 2, the children of $u$ form a clique:} In this case node $u$ cannot become a \Tnode of $v$ as it does not have two non-adjacent neighbors that do not block the path to $v$.
+However, $u$'s children must have a successor in the BFS tree, and therefore can become a \Tnode of $v$.
+We show that each child of $u$ becomes a \Tnode of $v$ with constant probability.
+Let $u'$ be one child of $u$ and $u''$ the unique child of $u'$.
+All children of $u$ form a clique and are connected to $u'$.
+If $u'$ is selected and does not back off the only pairs of non adjacent neighbors that $u'$ can select is $u''$ and $u$, or $u''$ and one of $u$'s children.
+In neither case the uncolored path to $v$ is blocked.
+With the same reasoning as before $u'$ becomes a \Tnode of $v$ with constant probability.

 The events that $u$ or a child of $u$ succeed are not independent but are disjoint, so the claim holds. \end{proof}

-Note that the event in Lemma~\ref{lem:smallDeltaSingleSuccess} depends on randomness at distance at most 13.
+Note that the event in Lemma~\ref{lem:smallDeltaSingleSuccess} depends on randomness at distance at most 16.

 \begin{lemma} The marking process generates a \Tnode for every node of the remainder graph $H$ with high probability. \end{lemma}